rentruewang/learning-machine/zh/src/getting-started/linear-case.md

-# Case Study: Linear models
+# Case study: Linear models

 We all know linear models.
 (Right...?
 Guys?)
 A linear model has the form \\(y = wx + b\\), with \\(x, y, w, b \in R\\).
 In data science though, a more fancy way to write this equation is \\(Y = WX + B\\), with \\(X \in R^m\\) \\(Y, B \in R^n\\), \\(W \in R^{mn}\\).
 You will need a little bit of linear algebra to understand this.
 Sorry.
 The reason scientists like to write things in matrix and vector form is that this way they can write a lot of equations in one place.
 Now we ask ourselves, where are the _Holy Trinity_ we just spent a lot of time on in previous chapters?